tigerlily187/quizzes/quiz1.md

 10. List 3 of JS's _primitive data types._

 ## Answers
-1. Git is a terminal emulator
+1. Visual Control System -x
-2. bash is a shell program that works with git to effectively produce code
+2. bash is a program downloaded to easily add/share/create files -x
-3. clear
+3. cd -x (got confused on question - thought it was the original home and not the catalog)
-4. deals with javascript
+4. automates the process of finding and fixing bugs - x
 5. there is something wrong in your lines of code
 6. const let
 7. It helps by providing varying programs to aid in writing code (process, look, viewing)
 8. java script object notation
 9. git communicates with npm and downloads programs
-10. strong, number, boolean
+10. string, number, boolean